anuragal/aws/ML/certification.md

 8. 1 question on calculating Shards
 9. 1 question on calculating Model Accuracy
 10. I got lots of questions on which AWS services to choose for real time processing (4-5 on Kinesis), batch ETL, huge ETL jobs (I got 6 or 7 questions just for EMR), Athena, Glue, QuickSight
 11. Some questions about IAM, VPC, CloudTrail, CloudWatch.
 Quite a few on SageMakers but not so many on the algorithms.
 I didn't get a lot of questions either on AWS managed ML services (Comprehend, Transcribe, ...), maybe one or two.
-Got a question on AWS Service Catalog as well... well that's the only answers that made sense compared to the others.
+Got a question on AWS Service Catalog as well... well that's the only answers that made sense compared to the others
+12. 2-3 questions on docker stuff behind SageMaker

 ### Highly recommended to read below AWS documentations:
 1. AWS SageMaker